stevelorenz/build-vnf/calvin-faas/ffpp/README.md

 sudo ./benchmark-local.py --setup_name two_veth_xdp_fwd --pktgen_image trex:v2.81 setup
 ```

-2. Attach to pktgen and vnf container and start programs.
-This step needs multiple terminals, Tmux or Screen can be
+2. Attach to `pktgen` and `vnf` container and run following commands.
+This step needs multiple terminals, `Tmux` or `GNU Screen` can be used:
-    used:

 ```bash
 # Start Trex server on pktgen